bookcold/bookcold.github.io/_pages/publications.md

 - Kshitiz Tiwari, Shuhan Yuan, and Lu Zhang.
 "Robust Hate Speech Detection via Mitigating Spurious Correlations."
 In the Proceedings of the 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 12th International Joint Conference on Natural Language Processing (AACL-IJCNLP), Short Paper Track, 2022.

-- M.S.
-Vinay, Shuhan Yuan and Xintao Wu.
+- Vinay M.S., Shuhan Yuan and Xintao Wu.
 "Contrastive Learning for Insider Threat Detection."
 In the Proceedings of the 27th International Conference on Database Systems for Advanced Applications (DASFAA), 2022. (short paper). [\[link\]](https://link.springer.com/chapter/10.1007/978-3-031-00123-9_32)

 - Depeng Xu, Shuhan Yuan, Yueyang Wang, Angela Uchechukwu Nwude, Lu Zhang, Anna Zajicek, and Xintao Wu.
 "Coded Hate Speech Detection via Contextual Information."
 In the Proceedings of 26th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD), 2022. [\[link\]](https://link.springer.com/chapter/10.1007/978-3-031-05933-9_8)